 Corneal topography, also known as photokeratoscopy or videokeratography, is a non-invasive medical imaging technique for mapping the surface curvature of the cornea, the outer structure of the eye.
 Since the cornea is normally responsible for some 70% of the eye's refractive power, its topography is of critical importance in determining the quality of vision.

-The three-dimensional map is therefore a valuable aid to the examining ophthalmologist or eye doctor and can assist in the diagnosis and treatment of a number of conditions; in planning refractive surgery such as LASIK and evaluation of its results; or in assessing the fit of contact lenses.
+The three-dimensional map is therefore a valuable aid to examining our eye doctors and can assist in the diagnosis and treatment of a number of conditions; in planning refractive surgery such as LASIK and evaluation of its results; or in assessing the fit of contact lenses.
 A development of keratoscopy, corneal topography extends the measurement range from the four points a few millimeters apart that is offered by keratometry to a grid of thousands of points covering the entire cornea.
 The procedure is carried out in seconds and is completely painless.

 Special thanks to the EyeGlass Guide, for informational material that aided in the creation of this website.
 Visit the EyeGlass Guide today!